atao60/Angular-Full-Stack/README.md

 google-chrome --version # (2)
 npm list -g --depth 0 2>&1 | grep @angular/cli # (3)
 ```
 > <sup>(1)</sup> About installing Git, see [How to Install Git on Linux, Mac or Windows](https://www.linode.com/docs/development/version-control/how-to-install-git-on-linux-mac-and-windows/), January 29, 2019 by Linode.
+About installing Node.js, Npm, Node & Angular-CLI, see e.g. [How to Install and Setup Angular 7 on Ubuntu 18.04.1](https://www.techomoro.com/how-to-install-and-setup-angular-7-on-ubuntu-18-04-1/), October 31, 2018 by Syamlal CM.
+For others OS, adequate similar articles are available on the net.

 > <sup>(2)</sup> To avoid trouble with Protractor 5.4.2, Node version should be at least 10.15.3 and Chrome version at least 74.0.3729.131-1.
 Check that `webdriver-manager` is in version 12.1.4.
 If needed, run `npm i -D protractor`: with Node 10.15.3+, it will update `webdriver-manager` with the requiered version.